momosetkn/doma/docs/expression.rst

 ========= ===========================
 Operator  Description
 ========= ===========================
 !
-Logical complement operator
+Logical NOT operator
-&&        Conditional-AND operator
+&&        Logical AND operator
-||        Conditional-OR operator
+||        Logical OR operator
 ========= ===========================

 With parentheses, you can override the precedence of operators.